 The Decian persecution resulted from an edict issued in 250 by the Emperor Decius ordering everyone in the Roman Empire to perform a sacrifice to the Roman gods and the well-being of the Emperor.
 The edict ordered that the sacrifices be performed in the presence of a Roman magistrate, and a signed and witnessed certificate be issued to that effect.
 It was the first time that Christians had faced legislation forcing them to choose between their religious beliefs and death, although there is no evidence that Decius' edict was specifically intended to target Christians.
 The edict appears to have been designed more as an Empire-wide loyalty oath.
 Nevertheless, a number of Christians were put to death for refusing to perform the sacrifices, many others apostatized and performed the ceremonies, and others went into hiding.
-The effects were long-lasting and caused tension between Christians who had performed the sacrifices or fled and those who had not, and left bitter memories of persecution (emphasis added).70 ^{} http://en.wikipedia.org/wiki/Septimius_Severus (section "Persecution of Christians and Jews). [&]quot; http://en.wikipedia.org/wiki/Persecution_of_Christians_in_the_Roman_Empire (section "Under Marcus Aurelius to Maximinus the Thracian").
+The effects were long-lasting and caused tension between Christians who had performed the sacrifices or fled and those who had not, and left bitter memories of persecution (emphasis added).70 ...
+Before the persecution under Decius beginning in 250, there was no empirewide edict against the Christians, and the only solid precedent was that set by Trajan in his reply to Pliny: the name of "Christian" alone was sufficient grounds for punishment and Christians were not to be sought out by the government.71 Prior to the 249 Decius edict which required all inhabitants of the Roman Empire to sacrifice to the Roman gods, the persecution of Christians had been local affairs, based on local determinations.[7][8]
+Timothy Barnes characterized the situation by stating: "Actual persecution...was local, sporadic, almost random".[9]
+Before the Decius edict ushered in an empire wide persecution, individual governors treated Christians very differently depending on the public and social issues, e.g. Tertullian wrote that no Christian blood was shed in Africa prior to 180, but Pliny executed Christians in 112 (emphasis added).[7][6]
 70 http://en.wikipedia.org/wiki/Decian_persecution (introductory material).